|Last Quarterly Update:||2/27/2017|

 Demand is driven by ownership rates for power boats and sailboats.
 The profitability of an individual marina depends on location and good marketing.
 Large companies have the resources to advertise and negotiate better prices with suppliers, builders, and maintenance firms.
 Small companies can compete by offering customized services or preferred locations.
-The US industry is highly fragmented: the top 50 companies account for about 15% of industry revenue.
+The US industry is highly fragmented: the top 50 companies account for 20% of industry revenue.
 More than 90% of US marina operators have only one location.

 PRODUCTS, OPERATIONS & TECHNOLOGY

 The main business of marinas is renting slips (dockside ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options